Kent State University’s Master’s in Health Informatics

 Depending on your career goals, you may choose an internship, a master’s project, research paper or thesis for your capstone experience.
 See the Academic FAQs for more on this topic.

-Once you enroll, your Admissions Advisor will help you craft your personalized degree plan, creating a clear course sequence and path to graduation.
+Once you enroll, your Admissions Outreach Advisor will help you craft your personalized degree plan, creating a clear course sequence and path to graduation.

 The program is intentionally designed to create focused study and encourage collaboration.
 Each course is seven weeks long, and you can take two courses sequentially each semester, focusing on each subject individually.